stefanwinkel/SDDOP/docs/sddop_demo1_winconfig.md

 We start from a plain Windows10 VM, and we see how can get quickly off the ground with just a few lines of Powershell.
 We launch CommandoVM framework from FireEye which includes Docker and various attacking tools are ported to run on Docker/Windows.
 It even includes a full Kali install.
 Within a few minutes we have a full working Windows10 Docker environment.

-## SSDOP Demo 1: Install Docker and various SecurityTools onto Windows10-64bit
+## SDDOP Demo 1: Install Docker and various SecurityTools onto Windows10-64bit

 - Time to run: Approx 20min
 - Description: Shows how we (and attackers) can quickly can spin up Docker containers in seconds, even from a plain Win10 environment.
 - Pre-reqs: Plain Win10 64bit OS, with Powershell 5.1 (TLS1.2) enabled.
 Network access recommended.

-## SSDOP Demo 1: Install Docker and other Tools
+## SDDOP Demo 1: Install Docker and other Tools

 **Time to run: Approx 20min**